ttscoff/fish_files/README.md

 - `_tide_item_doing_now`:
 - `_tide_item_message`:
 - `_tide_item_ssh_badge`:
+- `64enc`: encode a given image file as base64 and output css background property to clipboard
+- `64font`: encode a given font file as base64 and output css background property to clipboard
+- `64svg`: encode a given svg file as base64 and output css background-image property to clipboard
 - `abbrs`: Search abbreviations
 - `ack`: ack defaults, ~/.ackrc for more
 - `acorn`: Open Acorn.app with optional file(completion available)